 Good Reasons for Bad Feelings: Insights from the Frontier of Evolutionary Psychiatry by Dr. Randolph M. Nesse digs into the science of evolution to understand why mental illness persists.
-He explains that while the illnesses themselves are not evolutionary adaptations, our vulnerabilities to these illnesses may actually have evolutionary purposes.
+He explains that while the illnesses themselves aren’t evolutionary adaptations, our vulnerabilities to them may have evolutionary purposes.

 He takes the rather refreshing approach of acknowledging both the good and the bad of the field of psychiatry.
 For example, he discusses the flaws of the DSM without throwing the baby out with the bathwater.
-He argues that the biggest problem with current psychiatric research is the lack of acknowledgement of the role that precipitating situations play.
+He argues that the biggest problem with current psychiatric research is the lack of acknowledgement of the role of situational factors.

 From an evolutionary psychiatry perspective, there are six key areas of vulnerability:

-- a mismatch of genes to current conditions (e.g. diet, alcohol, other substances we’re exposed to)
+- a mismatch of genes to current conditions (e.g. diet, alcohol, other substances)

 - infectious organisms evolving more rapidly now than in the past